cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-order-tracking/readme.txt

 5. In customer "Orders" page, you will find details about the shipment of your WooCommerce order.

 == Changelog ==

+= Version 1.2.20 - Released on 12 November 2020 =

+* Update: update plugin fw

+= Version 1.2.19 - Released on 05 November 2020 =

+* New: Support for WooCommerce 4.7
+* New: Support for WordPress 5.6
+* Update: update plugin fw
+* Dev: removed the .ready method from jQuery

+= Version 1.2.18 - Released: Oct 20, 2020 =

+* New: support for WooCommerce 4.5
+* Update: plugin framework

 = Version 1.2.17 - Released: Sept 17, 2020 =